yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/FattyLiver_Model.md

 The `FattyLiver_Model.pkl` file is a **Mathematical Matrix**.
 It does not interpret column headers; instead, it relies strictly on **Positional Indices** (the order of data).

 **Critical Execution Requirement:**
 Feeding data in the wrong sequence (e.g., placing Glucose in the Triglycerides slot) will lead to a total diagnostic failure.
-Data must be submitted in this exact order:
+Data must be submitted in this exact order, model input sequence (13 Features):
-['Albumin', 'ALP', 'AST', 'ALT', 'Cholesterol','Creatinine', 'Glucose', 'GGT', 'Bilirubin', 'Triglycerides', 'Uric_Acid', 'Platelets', 'HDL']
+['Albumin', 'ALP', 'AST', 'ALT', 'Cholesterol', 'Creatinine', 'Glucose', 'GGT', 'Bilirubin', 'Triglycerides', 'Uric_Acid', 'Platelets', 'HDL']

 ---
 ## **Model Optimization and Diagnostic Logic**